brotatotes/bht-automation/bht gen 3/Luke/Chapter 12/Luke 12 6 bht.md

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-19-2023 16:18:26
+- Timestamp: 12-25-2023 20:33:16
 - Choicest Prompt: "choicest prompt v0.4"
 - BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 88
+- BHT Word Count: 78
-- BHT Commentary Usage: 53.03%
+- BHT Commentary Usage: 42.11%
-- BHT Quality Score: 1.2411420078321511
+- BHT Quality Score: 1.4024694664362163
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (66):
+- ChatGPT injected words (57):
-	['a', 'after', 'also', 'and', 'are', 'as', 'attention', 'attentive', 'be', 'birds', 'but', 'by', 'can', 'care', 'complete', 'confidence', 'creatures', 'despite', 'detail', 'even', 'every', 'for', 'god', 'has', 'have', 'he', 'here', 'his', 'if', 'in', 'is', 'knowledge', 'lack', 'looked', 'meticulous', 'movement', 'needs', 'not', 'of', 'only', 'powerful', 'provides', 'provision', 'reminder', 'reveals', 'safeguards', 'serves', 'significance', 'small', 'so', 'sparrows', 'that', 'the', 'their', 'them', 'these', 'this', 'tiny', 'to', 'trust', 'underscored', 'us', 'valued', 'we', 'well', 'worth']
+	['all', 'and', 'apostles', 'are', 'aspect', 'beloved', 'birds', 'by', 'care', 'children', 'creation', 'creatures', 'depth', 'encouraged', 'especially', 'even', 'every', 'extends', 'fear', 'for', 'forgotten', 'god', 'happens', 'he', 'him', 'his', 'jesus', 'knowing', 'least', 'like', 'lives', 'ministers', 'not', 'nothing', 'of', 'our', 'permission', 'protects', 'providence', 'provides', 'reminds', 's', 'shows', 'smallest', 'sparrows', 'teaching', 'that', 'the', 'them', 'these', 'this', 'to', 'trust', 'us', 'valuable', 'we', 'without']
-- ChatGPT injected words (significant words only) (31):
+- ChatGPT injected words (significant words only) (33):
-	['attention', 'attentive', 'birds', 'care', 'complete', 'confidence', 'creatures', 'despite', 'detail', 'god', 'knowledge', 'lack', 'looked', 'meticulous', 'movement', 'needs', 'powerful', 'provides', 'provision', 'reminder', 'reveals', 'safeguards', 'serves', 'significance', 'small', 'sparrows', 'tiny', 'trust', 'underscored', 'valued', 'worth']
+	['apostles', 'aspect', 'beloved', 'birds', 'care', 'children', 'creation', 'creatures', 'depth', 'encouraged', 'especially', 'extends', 'fear', 'forgotten', 'god', 'happens', 'jesus', 'knowing', 'like', 'lives', 'ministers', 'permission', 'protects', 'providence', 'provides', 'reminds', 's', 'shows', 'smallest', 'sparrows', 'teaching', 'trust', 'valuable']

 ### Logs
-- Attempt 1 BHT: The verse highlights the significance that even sparrows, which hold little value, are not forgotten by God.
-He not only provides for them and protects them but also has complete knowledge of their every movement.
-This divine care extends to the smallest creatures and objects, emphasizing God's meticulous attention to detail in his providence.
-Therefore, if God can attend to the needs of these tiny birds, we can trust and have confidence in him.
+- Attempt 1 BHT: The verse reminds us of the teachings of Jesus in Matthew 10:29 about the value of sparrows, which are of little worth.
+The simplicity of his teachings lies in the fact that not even millions of sparrows can compare to the value of a single human life.
+God's care extends even to these small creatures, providing for them and protecting them.
+He never forgets any of his creations, and nothing happens without his permission.
+If he cares for sparrows, how much more will he care for his beloved children, ministers, and apostles?
+Therefore, we should trust and fear him, knowing that his providence extends to every aspect of our lives.
-- 🔄 Luke 12:6 (attempt 1, 75 words, 47.54% quotes quality score: 1.3137914582310728, V2 normalized quality score: 35.03, commentator tiers 1-3: 37.65%, 0.0%, 62.35%)
+- 🔄 Luke 12:6 (attempt 1, 110 words, 45.95% quotes quality score: 1.4825798551940839, V2 normalized quality score: 40.64, commentator tiers 1-3: 39.35%, 0.0%, 60.65%)
+	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
 	- 'VERSE' FOUND IN BHT!
-- Attempt 2 BHT: The value of sparrows is emphasized in the verse, where even these insignificant birds are cared for and remembered by God.
-His provision extends to the smallest creatures, demonstrating his meticulous attention to detail and his active involvement in their lives.
-Not only does God provide for sparrows, but he also protects them and has complete knowledge of their every movement.
-This serves as a reminder that if God can be attentive to the needs of these tiny creatures, we can have complete trust and confidence in him.
+- Attempt 2 BHT: Jesus teaches us in his simple yet powerful way that sparrows, insignificant birds of little value, are not forgotten by God.
+He provides for them, protects them, and nothing happens to them without his permission.
+This truth reveals the depth of God's care for his creation, especially for his beloved children, ministers, and apostles.
+We are reminded to trust and fear him, knowing that his providence extends to every aspect of our lives.
-- 🔄 Luke 12:6 (attempt 2, 88 words, 50.77% quotes quality score: 1.3773449287871435, V2 normalized quality score: 37.14, commentator tiers 1-3: 36.98%, 0.0%, 63.02%)
+- 🔄 Luke 12:6 (attempt 2, 74 words, 38.6% quotes quality score: 1.3062112777704156, V2 normalized quality score: 34.77, commentator tiers 1-3: 32.94%, 0.0%, 67.06%)
+	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
+- Attempt 3 BHT: Jesus reminds us of God's care for even the smallest and least valuable creatures, like sparrows.
+These birds are not forgotten by God, and He provides for them, protects them, and nothing happens without His permission.
+This teaching shows the depth of God's care for all of His creation, especially for His beloved children, ministers, and apostles.
+We are encouraged to trust and fear Him, knowing that His providence extends to every aspect of our lives.
+- 🔄 Luke 12:6 (attempt 3, 78 words, 42.11% quotes quality score: 1.4024694664362163, V2 normalized quality score: 37.98, commentator tiers 1-3: 33.14%, 0.0%, 66.86%)
+	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
+- Attempt 4 BHT: Jesus teaches us a profound truth with simplicity, contrasting the little value of sparrows with the immense care God has for them.
+The Lord is not forgetful of these creatures, caring for them and providing for their needs.
+This revelation highlights God's vast love and concern for all of His creation, including His dear children, ministers, and apostles.
+Such knowledge encourages us to place our trust and reverence in Him, recognizing that His providential care extends to every aspect of our lives.
+- 🔄 Luke 12:6 (attempt 4, 83 words, 36.51% quotes quality score: 1.304648802321716, V2 normalized quality score: 34.72, commentator tiers 1-3: 41.75%, 0.0%, 58.25%)
 	- BHT WAS OVER 80 WORDS!
-	- 'VERSE' FOUND IN BHT!
-- Attempt 3 BHT: The value of sparrows is highlighted in this passage, as they are appreciated and cared for by God despite their insignificance.
-His attention to detail and involvement in their lives demonstrate His abundant provision.
-God not only provides for sparrows, but He also protects them and is fully aware of their every movement.
-This serves as a powerful reminder that if God is so attentive to the needs of these small creatures, we can trust and have confidence in His care for us as well.
-- 🔄 Luke 12:6 (attempt 3, 85 words, 50.0% quotes quality score: 1.3280865229675953, V2 normalized quality score: 35.5, commentator tiers 1-3: 36.08%, 0.0%, 63.92%)
-	- BHT WAS OVER 80 WORDS!
-	- 'PASSAGE' FOUND IN BHT!
-- Attempt 4 BHT: The significance of sparrows is underscored here as even these small birds are valued and looked after by God, despite their lack of worth.
-This reveals His meticulous care and attention to detail in His provision.
-God not only provides for sparrows, but He also safeguards them and has complete knowledge of their every movement.
-This serves as a powerful reminder that if God can be so attentive to the needs of these tiny creatures, we can trust and have confidence in His care for us as well.
-- 🔄 Luke 12:6 (attempt 4, 88 words, 53.03% quotes quality score: 1.2411420078321511, V2 normalized quality score: 32.61, commentator tiers 1-3: 34.49%, 0.0%, 65.51%)
-	- BHT WAS OVER 80 WORDS!
-- Attempt 5 BHT: The importance of sparrows is highlighted in this passage, as they are cared for and remembered by God despite their insignificance.
-He not only provides for them, but also protects them and has complete knowledge of their every movement.
-This serves as a powerful reminder of God's meticulous attention to detail and His active involvement in even the smallest aspects of His creation.
-If God can be so attentive to the needs of these small birds, we can trust and have confidence in His care for us, knowing that we are not forgotten.
-- 🔄 Luke 12:6 (attempt 5, 94 words, 48.53% quotes quality score: 1.2980894511009555, V2 normalized quality score: 34.5, commentator tiers 1-3: 38.18%, 0.0%, 61.82%)
-	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- 'PASSAGE' FOUND IN BHT!
+- Attempt 5 BHT: Jesus, in his simple teachings, compares the insignificance of sparrows with the immeasurable care that God has for them.
+He notes that God provides for these small creatures, protects them, and does not forget them.
+This beautiful illustration reveals the depth of God's love and concern for all of His creation, including His beloved children, ministers, and apostles.
+It reminds us to trust and revere Him, knowing that His providence extends to every aspect of our lives.
+- 🔄 Luke 12:6 (attempt 5, 78 words, 37.93% quotes quality score: 1.3528829140477925, V2 normalized quality score: 36.33, commentator tiers 1-3: 36.89%, 0.0%, 63.11%)
+	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- ✅ Luke 12:6 bht prompt v0.8 (88 words, 53.03% quotes)
+- ✅ Luke 12:6 bht prompt v0.8 (78 words, 42.11% quotes)
-- quality score: 1.2411420078321511, V2 normalized quality score: 32.61, commentator tiers 1-3: 34.49%, 0.0%, 65.51%)
+- quality score: 1.4024694664362163, V2 normalized quality score: 37.98, commentator tiers 1-3: 33.14%, 0.0%, 66.86%)